johnrothermel/bosh-lite-win/README.md

   * boshlite (ssh port 2200)

 2. Login to boshlite vm. (vagrant ssh does not work in mobaxterm or cygwin)
  * In MobaXterm, click on the Session button to start a new “session.”
-Choose SSH.
-Under “Basic SSH Settings,” enter 127.0.0.1 for “Remote host”; specify the user name to be vagrant; change port to 2222.
-Then, click on “Bookmark settings” tab, and give this session a memorable name, such as 216-VBox.
-Finally, click OK to continue.
-If all goes well, a new SSH tab will open up, and you will prompted for password (which is vagrant).
+ * Choose SSH.
+Under “Basic SSH Settings,” enter 127.0.0.1 for “Remote host”; specify the user name to be vagrant; change port to 2200.
+ * Then, click on “Bookmark settings” tab, and give this session a memorable name, such as vagrant-bosh.
+ * Finally, click OK to continue.
+  * If all goes well, a new SSH tab will open up, and you will prompted for password (which is vagrant).

-To reconnect, go to your saved sessions in MobaXterm (accessible from the vertical tab with a star), and simply double-click on the saved session name.
+  * To reconnect, go to your saved sessions in MobaXterm (accessible from the vertical tab with a star), and simply double-click on the saved session name.

-You can run multiple instances of the session, which you can use for multitasking.
+  * You can run multiple instances of the session, which you can use for multitasking.